AI Driven Infra Disruption

 - Invest in training and development to build AI competencies within teams.

-- Iterate on pilot projects to refine approaches and demonstrate value early.
+- Iterate on pilot projects to refine approaches and demonstrate early value.

-- Continuous monitoring and adaptation are essential for long-term success with AI.
+- Continuous monitoring and adaptation are essential for long-term success.